-§ 8154.
+§ 4153.
 Effect of dissolution, annulment, or legal separation

-8154.
-Unless the power of attorney expressly provides otherwise:
+4153. (a) If after executing a power of attorney the principal's marriage to the attorney-in-fact is dissolved or annulled, the principal's designation of the former spouse as an attorney-in-fact is revoked.

-- (a) If, after executing a power of attorney, the principal's marriage to the attorney-in-fact is dissolved or annulled, or the spouses obtain a legal separation, the principal's designation of the spouse as an attorney-in-fact terminates. - (b) In a case where the principal has become an absentee as defined in Section 1403 of the Probate Code, if, after executing a power of attorney, the principal's marriage to the attorney-in-fact is dissolved or annulled, or the judicial or legal separation of the principal and attorney-in-fact is declared, or the attorney-in-fact commences an action for such relief, the attorney-in-fact's authority is terminated.
-If the attorney-in-fact's authority is terminated solely by this subdivision, it is revived by the principal's remarriage to or reconciliation with the attorney-in-fact.
+(b) If the attorney-in-fact's authority is revoked solely by subdivision (a), it is revived by the principal's remarriage to the attorney-in-fact.

 Comment.
-Subdivision (a) of Section 8154 is generalized from former Section 2437(e) (revocation of durable power of attorney for health care on dissolution or annulment) and part of former subdivision (f) of Section 2355 (revocation in case federal absentee).
-The policy of subdivision (a) is comparable to Probate Code Section 6122 (revocation of provisions in will after dissolution or annulment).
-This section has been expanded to apply to legal separation.
-In the case of dissolution or annulment, it is the termination of the marital status of the parties that triggers the operation of the rule in subdivision (a), not the date of the division of property.
+Section 4153 is generalized from former Civil Code Section 2437(e) (revocation of durable power of attorney for health care on dissolution or annulment) and part of former subdivision (f) of Civil Code Section 2355 (revocation in case federal absentee).
+This section is also comparable to Section 6122(a)-(b) (revocation of provisions in will after dissolution or annulment).
+For special rules applicable to a federal "absentee" (as defined in Section 1403), see Section 3722.